Local structures on stratified spaces: Basic properties and the tangent classifier

-\begin{proof}[Proof of Proposition~\ref{localization}] Immediate from Lemma~\ref{basic-facts} is that the functor $\Entd(X) \to \Ent(X)$ factors through the named localization, and in fact it does so conservatively.
+\begin{proof} From Lemma~\ref{basic-facts}, it is immediate that the functor $\Entd(\w{X}) \to \Ent(X)$ factors through the named localization, and in fact it does so conservatively.
 To show that this functor is an equivalence, we show it is an equivalence on underlying $\infty$-groupoids, and that it is an equivalence on spaces of morphisms.
-From Lemma~\ref{exit-class}, the underlying $\infty$-groupoid of $\Ent(X)$ is canonically identified as the coproduct